 Condensing gas boilers need the return water temperature from the central heating circuit, below the dew point of the flue gases to be efficient.
 Changing phase from steam to a liquid (condensing), releases the additional energy present in the steam (called latent heat).
 This energy is lost to atmosphere if not captured by the boilers heat exchanger, and normally seen as large amounts of water vapour or 'plume' exiting the flue.
 Many people believe the 'plume' to be a sign of high efficiency, but if this is excessive, you are witnessing the latent heat being lost to the outside air.
 The latent heat is not to be sniffed at either.
 A condensing boiler running without condensing, would be allowing at least 8% of the energy from the combustion process to escape out of the boiler flue.

 Looking across social media platforms, lots of installers are retrofitting condensing gas boilers to existing heating systems, without maximising the efficiency of the new condensing boiler.
 Most boilers I see are being ‘swapped’ in a day, with very little thought about changes in radiator output, flow temperatures or correct flow rate balancing.
 The fact is, a condensing gas boiler with a return temperature of 50°C would only be circa 89% efficient (89p recovered for every £1 you spend), however the majority of condensing boilers have return temperatures much hotter than this, due to mismatched flow rates and high return temperatures.
 A condensing boiler needs the return temperature to be as low as possible, and at 30°C a condensing boiler would theoretically obtain 95% efficiency.
-Condensing boiler manufacturers typically state two outputs in their manuals; one at higher temperatures (70/50) and one at lower temperatures (50/30) to show the energy available at different flow and return temperatures.
+Condensing boiler manufacturers typically state two outputs in their manuals; one at higher temperatures (70/50) and one at lower temperatures (50/30) to reflect the energy available at different flow and return temperatures.